A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Harish-Chandra descent

 which extend to an isomorphism

-Finally if $F=\mathds{R}$, we may also descent invariant differential operators.
+Finally if $F=\mathbb{R}$, we may also descend invariant differential operators.
 The result is summarized in the next lemma.
-We just need to introduce first some notations.
-Recall that for all $X\in\mathfrak{g}_{ss}(F)$ and all $x\in G_{ss}(F)$, the Harish-Chandra isomorphisms induces injective $\mathds{C}$-algebra homomorphisms
+We just need to introduce first some notation.
+Recall that for all $X\in\mathfrak{g}_{\ssi}(F)$ and all $x\in G_{\ssi}(F)$, the Harish-Chandra isomorphisms induces injective $\mathbb{C}$-algebra homomorphisms